Strong-viscosity Solutions: Semilinear Parabolic PDEs and Path-dependent PDEs: Introduction

 We prove in Section \ref{S:SVPath}, Theorem \ref{T:UniqSV}, a uniqueness result for strong-viscosity solutions to path-dependent PDEs proceeding as in the finite dimensional Markovian case, i.e., by means of probabilistic methods based on the theory of backward stochastic differential equations.
 We also prove an existence result (Theorem \ref{T:ExistSV}) for strong-viscosity solutions in a more restrictive framework, which is based on the idea that a candidate solution to the path-dependent PDE is deduced from the corresponding backward stochastic differential equation.
 The existence proof consists in building a sequence of strict solutions (we prefer to use the term \emph{strict} in place of \emph{classical}, because even the notion of smooth solution can not be considered classical for path-dependent partial differential equations; indeed, all the theory is very recent) to perturbed path-dependent PDEs converging to our strong-viscosity solution.
 This regularization procedure is performed having in mind the following simple property: when the coefficients of the path-dependent partial differential equation are smooth enough the solution is smooth as well, i.e., the solution is strict.
 In the path-dependent case, smooth coefficients means \emph{cylindrical coefficients}, i.e., smooth maps of integrals of regular functions with respect to the path, as in the statement of Theorem \ref{T:ExistenceStrict}.

 Finally, we defer some technical results to the Appendix.
 More precisely, we prove some basic estimates for path-dependent stochastic differential equations in Lemma \ref{L:AppendixX}.
 Then, we state a standard (but, to our knowledge, not at disposal in the literature) estimate for supersolutions to non-Markovian backward stochastic differential equations, see Proposition \ref{P:EstimateBSDEAppendix}.
-Afterwards, we prove the limit Theorem \ref{T:LimitThmBSDE} for supersolutions to backward stochastic differential equations, partly inspired by the monotonic limit theorem of Peng~\cite{peng00}, even if it is formulated under a different set of assumptions, for example, the monotonicity property is not assumed.
+Afterwards, we prove the limit Theorem \ref{T:LimitThmBSDE} for supersolutions to backward stochastic differential equations.
 We conclude the Appendix with a technical result, Lemma \ref{L:StabilityApp}, of real analysis.